parijatmishra/tf-eks-demo/README.md

 to AWS APIs to create and configure ALBs on your behalf and therefore needs AWS IAM credentials.
 On Amazon EKS the best practice is to create a [Kubernetes Service Account] for this controller and use an [IAM Role for Service Account] with it.
-For IAM integration with Kubernetes to work, the cluster must have an OpenID Connect (OIDC) Issuer URL.
-This should already be enabled for clusters created with Kubernetes version 1.14 and higher.
+For IAM integration with Kubernetes to work, there must be an [AWS IAM OpenID Connect Provider] resource that refers to its OpenID Connect Issuer URL.
+When we created our EKS Control Plane earlier, we also created the AWS IAM OpenID Connect Provider in file `03-controlplane/05-controlplane-oidc-provider.tf`.

-See the [IAM Role for Service Account] documentation on how to test for this and enable it if necessary.
-This cannot be done easily via Terraform.
+If you created your cluster some other way, see the [IAM Role for Service Account] documentation on how to test for this and enable it if necessary.

 ### Installing the ALB Ingress Controller